Mathematics Graduate Program Overview

-The mathematics graduate program at Dartmouth College is a small, selective program that serves students who wish to complete a Ph.D. in mathematics and have a strong interest in both research and teaching.
-Our program is four terms a year (Summer, Fall, Winter, Spring) for five years.
-You are expected to be on campus for all four terms, except for the first year which is only three terms long; students arrive in the Fall but the academic year begins with the Summer term.
-Every student we admit is supported through a Dartmouth Fellowship or other grant for up to 5 years provided they remain in good standing in the program.
-More information about this is available in the "Financial Information" section.
+The mathematics graduate program at Dartmouth College is a small, selective program that serves students who wish to complete a Ph.D. in pure or applied mathematics and have a strong interest in both research and teaching.
+Our program is a five-year program in which students are on campus and enrolled in each of the Summer, Fall, Winter, and Spring terms.
+Every student we admit is offered support through a Dartmouth Fellowship or other grant for up to 5 years provided they continue to make satisfactory progress towards the degree.
+More information about this is available in the "Financial Information" section on our site.

-During their first year, our students develop a strong background in analysis, algebra, and topology, completing a written exam in those fields just after their first spring; they also begin exploring other areas.
+During their first year, our students develop a strong background in at least three research areas, selected from analysis, algebra, topology, and two areas of applied mathematics.
+After their first spring, students choose three of those areas in which to complete a written exam.
 During their second year they continue to broaden their mathematical knowledge while studying fields related to their particular interests in more depth, completing qualifying exams in two such areas by the middle of their second spring.
-Students then take an intensive teaching seminar during the following summer as well as begin reading in their chosen research area and finding an advisor for their thesis.
-Graduate students teach one Dartmouth course independently in each of their 3rd and 4th years, as well as completing most of the research for their thesis.
+Students then take a seminar which provides training for how to become an effective classroom teacher, as well as continue reading and doing research in their chosen research area.
+Graduate students are appointed as faculty to teach one Dartmouth course in each of their 3rd and 4th years, as well as completing most of the research for their thesis.
 Most of our graduate students finish their thesis during the 5th year, the last year in which we offer financial support.

-If you are considering applying to the graduate program here, we advise you to review the research interests of our faculty to make sure there are a few areas of interest to you and make sure that you use your senior year to solidify your understanding of abstract algebra and real analysis, as this will give you a good head start on our qualifying exams.
+If you are considering applying to the graduate program here, we advise you to review the research interests of our faculty to make sure there are a few areas of interest to you and make sure that you use your senior year to solidify your understanding of the advanced courses for your major, as this will give you a good head start on our qualifying exams.
 We look forward to hearing from you.

-For additional information about our program, please visit our FAQ page.
+For additional information about our program, please visit our Graduate Student Info page and our FAQ for Applicants page.
+You may also email the department administrator at email@example.com or call 603-646-2415.

 - All application materials must be received by the deadline in order to receive full consideration.